WorkED123/linuxnav/README.md

-<h1> Lesson 2.5: Network Troubleshooting  </h1>
+<h1> Lesson 3.2: Linux Navigation </h1>
 <h2> Summary</h2>

-<p1>By the end of this module, learners should be able to describe the essential components of a network, including devices (routers, switches, hubs, etc.), topologies, and common protocols.
-This foundational knowledge will serve as the basis for identifying where potential issues arise.</p1>
+<p1>In this lesson, students will learn how to navigate through a linux machine, understand what a distribution of linux is, and be able to update their linux machines.</p1>
 <br>

 <h2>Learning Objectives</h2>
 <ul>
-<li>Recognize Common Network Issues and Their Solutions.</li>
+<li>Students will acquire the essential skills to proficiently navigate through a Linux machine using the command line, understanding the hierarchical structure of directories and files.</li>
   <br>
-<li>Develop a Systematic Troubleshooting Methodology.</li><br>
+<li>Students will explore the variety of Linux distributions, understanding their unique features, tools, and the underlying similarities and differences among them.</li><br>

-<li>Implement Preventative Measures and Best Practices.</li><br>
+<li>Students will learn how to effectively update their Linux machines to ensure optimized performance, enhanced security, and access to the latest features and improvements.</li><br>

-<li>Become proficient in using a variety of network diagnostic tools such as ping, traceroute, netstat, Wireshark, and others.</li>
+<li>Objective Summary and Learning Outcome</li>

 </ul>